patrik64/adventofcode/2021/13/README.md

 **--- Part Two ---**

 Finish folding the transparent paper according to the instructions.
-The manual says the code is always eight capital letters.
+The manual says the code is always **eight capital letters**.

 **What code do you use to activate the infrared thermal imaging camera system?**